Best 65-inch TVs in 2024 — Expert tested and rated

 How to choose the best 65-inch TV for you

 If you're in the market for a new TV, you'll want to consider a few factors before you spend your money.
 Our TV buying guide breaks down the fine details of what features matter and what distinguishes a great TV from one that's just okay.
 For a 65-inch set we strongly recommend going with 4K resolution.
 There are a few older 1080p models still available, but they simply aren't a good value today.
-And while 8K TVs are hitting the market in the 65-inch size, it will still be some time before 8K resolution gets mainstream support.
+And while 8K TVs are hitting the market, it will still be some time before 8K resolution gets mainstream support.

 Size and space: For a 65-inch 4K TV you'll want to sit between 8 to 9 feet from the screen to hit the sweet spot of being close enough to enjoy all the sharp details, but not so close that you'll be able to make out the pixels that make up the picture.

-Software: Finally, you'll want to find a smart TV platform that you like.
-Companies like Samsung and LG use their own proprietary software, but many use more broadly available software, like Android or Roku TV.
+Software: For people who don't intend to use one of their TV's HDMI ports for a dedicated streaming device, finding a reliable smart TV platform is essential.
+Companies like Samsung and LG use their own proprietary software, but many use more broadly available software, like Google TV and Roku.
 The biggest issue is app selection, as some specific apps you may want won't be available on every smart TV platform, or there may be a months-long delay for a new service to come to some smart TVs after launching on others.

 But you'll also want to look into more advanced features, like smart home control, video conferencing capability, and other features that may be brand exclusive, or at least unevenly distributed between premium and budget sets.